nizzwald/3d-shoe-configurator/README.md

 The idea for the 3d shoe configurator is to demonstrate various materials and textures that could be applied to a shoe.

+To start the application, click the index.html file within one of the three shoes folders: hiking, athletic, high top

 The application uses 3 3D, GLB files that are read in by three.js

 ![shoe_3D_athletic](https://github.com/nizzwald/3d-shoe-configurator/assets/3354603/b36fc66c-1f7c-4e37-b1df-a2d692c89234)